Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers: Statements of Results

 Then for some $k=k(C,\varepsilon)$ sufficiently large, if $\llambda_{(1)},\dots,\llambda_{(k)}$ are arbitrarily coupled samples from $M_n$, the tensor product $\bigotimes_{i=1}^k \llambda_{(i)}$ asympototically almost surely covers $\Irrep(S_n)$.
 (If the second condition holds then $k=k(\varepsilon)$ depends only on $\varepsilon$.)

 \end{cor}

 \begin{rem}

-The two conditions of Corollary~\ref{cor:manyrowssuffices} regarding the shape of a typical $\llambda$ can be generalized to the following requirement: there exists a function $\delta(C)$ tending to $0$ such that asymptotically almost surely, at most $\delta n$ squares of a random $\llambda$ sampled from $M_n$ fall outside a $C\sqrt{n}\times C\sqrt{n}$ square.
+The two conditions of Corollary~\ref{cor:manyrowssuffices} regarding the shape of a typical $\llambda$ can be generalized to the following requirement: there exists a function $\delta(C)$ tending to $0$ such that asymptotically almost surely, at most $\delta n$ squares of a random $\llambda$ sampled from $M_n$ fall outside the upper-left $C\sqrt{n}\times C\sqrt{n}$ box.
 This requires essentially no change in the proof, and in fact $\delta$ only needs to eventually be below a small constant times $\varepsilon^2$.
 However we feel the given statement captures almost all interesting cases without unnecessary complication.

 \end{rem}